Raquette Lake Camps: Boys Camp

 The featured activities at the Boys Camp include: Basketball, Baseball, Tennis, Soccer, Flag Football, Lacrosse, Floor Hockey, Roller Hockey, Ice Hockey, Softball, Volleyball, Ultimate Frisbee, Archery, Drama, Water Skiing, Wakeboarding, Sailing, Windsurfing, Ropes Challenge Course, Fishing, High Peaks Adventure, Mountain Biking, Golf, Woodworking, and Arts and Crafts.

 Accommodations

-Campers live with 6 to 16 other campers in a cabin with at least three counselors.
-Some older bunks as Supy the oldest bunk can have up to 30 kids.
+Campers live with 6 to 16 other campers in a cabin with at least four counselors.
+Some older bunks, such as Supy (the oldest age group on the girls camp) can have up to 30 kids.
+Counselors reside in the cabins with the campers to ensure consistent safety and supervision.
 Each age group has Group Leader who reports to the Head Counselor.
-At Girls Camp there are showers and bathrooms in each cabin.
-At Boys Camp all of the younger camper bunks and most of the older camper bunks have bathrooms in the cabins.
-There is a shower house with 26 showers.
 Each camp has a health center with a physician and three registered nurses.

 Accreditation

 Raquette Lake Camps is a member of the New York State Camp Directors Association and an accredited member of the American Camping Association.